apache/maven-site/content/markdown/guides/introduction/introduction-to-profiles.md

   mvn help:active-profiles -Denv=dev
 ```

- The result will be a bulleted list of the id of the profile with an activation property of "env\=dev" together with the source where it was declared.
+ The result will be a bulleted list of the id of the profile with an activation property of "env=dev" together with the source where it was declared.
 See sample below.